Quantum illumination with asymmetrically squeezed two-mode light: Optimal QI receiver

-The quantum Chernoff bound for Gaussian states can be calculated from the two covariance matrices and their symplectic spectrum.
+The QCB of Gaussian states can be calculated by first-order moments and symplectic spectrum of the two covariance matrices.
 For every $4\times 4$ covariance matrix, there exists a symplectic matrix $\mathbf{S}$ that satisfies

-where $\nu_{k}$ is a symplectic eigenvalue and $\mathbf{I}_{2}$ denotes the $2\times 2$ identity matrix.
-To describe the quantum Chernoff bound, we define the following equations:
+where $\nu_{k}$ is a symplectic eigenvalue and $\mathbf{I}_{2}$ denotes a $2\times 2$ identity matrix.
+To describe the QCB, we define the following equations:

 Then, Eq.~(\ref{Qs}) can be calculated from the following equations \cite{Pirandola2008}:

 where